lewagon/data-engineering-setup/_partials/ubuntu_ansible_part2.md

 ansible-playbook playbooks/setup_vm_part2.yml
 ```

 And the playbook should start running!
+If you're asked if you want VS Code to behave more like Sublime Text, click accept.

 ❗ If any errors occur, raise a ticket with a teacher.
 You can safely run the playbook again.